-Should any Medical Staff Member or Hospital employee who is licensed (a) or certified by the state have any question regarding the clinical competence or authority of an APP, either to act or to issue instructions outside the physical presence of the Collaborating/Supervising Physician in a particular instance, the Medical Staff Member or Hospital employee APP or APP's shall have the right to require that the Collaborating/Supervising Physician validate, either at the time or later, the instructions of the APP.
+(a) Should any Medical Staff Member or Hospital employee who is licensed or certified by the state have any question regarding the clinical competence or authority of an APP, either to act or to issue instructions outside the physical presence of the Collaborating/Supervising Physician in a particular instance, the Medical Staff Member or Hospital employee shall require that the APP APP's have the right to Collaborating/Supervising Physician validate, either at the time or later, the instructions of the APP.
 Any act or instruction of an APP shall be delayed until such time as the Medical Staff Member or Hospital employee can be certain that the act is clearly within the scope of the APP's activities as permitted by the Board.